Mock theta functions and related combinatorics: Acknowledgements

 \section{Acknowledgements}

 The authors thank the Banff International Research Station (BIRS) and the Women in Numbers 5 (WIN5) Program.
-The third author is partially supported by National Science Foundation Grant DMS-1901791.
+The third author is partially supported National Science Foundation Grants DMS-1901791 and DMS-2200728.
 The fifth author is partially supported by a FRQNT scholarship by Fonds de Recherche du Qu\'ebec, and an ISM scholarship by Institut des Sciences Math\'ematiques.